paulskirk53/Observatory-wiki/User Guide/User guide.md

 There is nothing else to do with the monitor program at present, note that it's a handy visual for the dome azimuth, which we're interested in because we need to manually align and initialise the telescope.

 [[Telescope Initialisation]]
 With the telescope pointing due west and horizontal, align the shutter opening so that the telescope can 'see' out of the Dome aperture.
-Now, without moving the Dome manually turn the encode
+Now, without moving the Dome manually turn the encoder wheel so that it indicates Azimuth 245 degrees.
+You can see the azimuth value in the monitoring program.
+Now you need to initialise the Sitech Controller.
+See here  [[Telescope Initialisation]]